elmadev/botman/README.md

 Lets other players know you want to play Counter-Strike: Global Offensive

 ## Coming soon
-- EOL battle notifications and posting of results
 - EOL chat feed in Discord and messaging from Discord to EOL chat
 - Stats website
 - Profile management in the website